info201-grading-2022-wi/final-project-starter/docs/README.md

 Where:
 1. `info-201a-wi22`    is the organization
-1. `github.io`         is a webserver that you can use
+1. `github.io`         is a webserver that GitHub makes available to us
 1. `final-project`     is the repository name
 1. `xxx`               is your GitHub username
 1. `index.htlm`        is the document you would like to view